-The allowances for chargebacks, discounts, and damaged products and sales related accruals for rebates and product returns are determined on a product-by-product basis.
+The allowances for chargebacks and discounts and sales related accruals for rebates, fee for service and product returns are determined on a product-by-product basis.
 We establish them using our best estimate at the time of sale based on:

-· Each product's historical experience adjusted to reflect known changes in the factors that impact such allowances;

-- The contractual terms with direct and indirect customers; - Analyses of historical levels of chargebacks, discounts and credits claimed for damaged and expired product; - Communications with customers; - Purchased information about the rate of prescriptions being written and the level of inventory remaining in the distribution channel, if known; and - · Expectations about the market for each product, including any anticipated introduction of competitive products.
+- · Each product's historical experience adjusted to reflect known changes in the factors that impact such allowances; - The contractual terms with direct and indirect customers; - Analyses of historical levels of chargebacks, discounts and returns of product; - · Communications with customers; - Purchased information about the rate of prescriptions being written and the level of inventory remaining in the distribution channel, if known; and - · Expectations about the market for each product, including any anticipated introduction of competitive products.